abh/geodns/README.md

 ## Weighted records

-Except for NS records all records can have a 'weight' assigned.
-If any records of a particular type for a particular name have a weight, the system will return the "max_hosts" records (default 2)
+Most records can have a 'weight' assigned.
+If any records of a particular type for a particular name have a weight, the system will return `max_hosts` records (default 2).

+If the weight for all records is 0, all matching records will be returned.
+The weight for a label can be any integer as long as the weights for a label and record type is less than 2 billion.

+As an example, if you configure

+    10.0.0.1, weight 10
+    10.0.0.2, weight 20
+    10.0.0.3, weight 30
+    10.0.0.4, weight 40

+with `max_hosts` 2 then .4 will be returned about 4 times more often than .1.

 ## Configuration format